Skip to content

 What implementation as channel looks like inside a small agency

-webvise has been operating in this shape for a while.
+This shape has been the operating model here for a while.
 The stack is Next.js 16, TypeScript, tRPC, Drizzle ORM, Neon Postgres, Better Auth, Vercel AI SDK, and Mastra, deployed on Vercel through Turborepo.
 Every production change passes through Claude Code in the pipeline.

 Decide: compete, or ride alongside